awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 ```

 Here is a sample runbook in YAML that uses all three actions\.
 The automation does the following:
-+ Uses the `aws:executeAwsApi` action to call the Amazon EC2 DescribeImages API action to get the name of a specific Windows Server 2016 AMI\.
++ Uses the `aws:executeAwsApi` action to call the Amazon EC2 DescribeImages API operation to get the name of a specific Windows Server 2016 AMI\.
 It outputs the image ID as `ImageId`\.
-+ Uses the `aws:executeAwsApi` action to call the Amazon EC2 RunInstances API action to launch one instance that uses the `ImageId` from the previous step\.
++ Uses the `aws:executeAwsApi` action to call the Amazon EC2 RunInstances API operation to launch one instance that uses the `ImageId` from the previous step\.
 It outputs the instance ID as `InstanceId`\.
-+ Uses the` aws:waitForAwsResourceProperty` action to poll the Amazon EC2 DescribeInstanceStatus API action to wait for the instance to reach the `running` state\.
++ Uses the` aws:waitForAwsResourceProperty` action to poll the Amazon EC2 DescribeInstanceStatus API operation to wait for the instance to reach the `running` state\.
 The action times out in 60 seconds\.
 The step times out if the instance state failed to reach `running` after 60 seconds of polling\.
-+ Uses the `aws:assertAwsResourceProperty` action to call the Amazon EC2 `DescribeInstanceStatus` API action to assert that the instance is in the `running` state\.
-The step fails if the instance state is not `running`\.
++ Uses the `aws:assertAwsResourceProperty` action to call the Amazon EC2 `DescribeInstanceStatus` API operation to assert that the instance is in the `running` state\.
+The step fails if the instance state isn't `running`\.

 ```
 ---
-description: Sample runbook using AWS API actions
+description: Sample runbook using AWS API operations
 schemaVersion: '0.3'
 assumeRole: "{{ AutomationAssumeRole }}"
 parameters: